SITHGAM001 Provide Responsible Service of Gambling (Coming Soon)

 For online students, any electronic communication device (e.g. PC/laptop/tablet/

-For some practical assessment activities, students will need to access a web-based video conferencing tool on their device, such as Zoom, GoToTraining, Skype, Messenger or other delivery platform to allow a trainer to properly assess you demonstating your new skills.
-You will be forwarded a link and appointment time by a QHA assessor.
+For some practical assessment activities (as mentioned above), students will need to access a web-based video conferencing tool on their device, such as Zoom, Skype or Messenger to allow a trainer/assessor to properly assess your skills.
+You will be forwarded a link and appointment time by the QHA.

 QHA Student Handbook